muescha/dot_hammerspoon/README.md

 ### [ChromeNewWindow](/Functions/ChromeNewWindow.lua)

-Opens a New Chrome Window with the same size.
-You need to adjust the menu command to your current language.
-(PR is welcome for a language independent solution - maybe search the all the menu for shortcut `cmd`+`N` like in [KSheet](/Spoons/KSheet.spoon/init.lua)?)
+This feature enables users to open a new Chrome window with the same size as an existing window.
+However, it is important to note that users may need to customize the menu command to match their current language settings.
+If anyone is interested in contributing to a language-independent solution, they are welcome to submit a pull request.
+One potential solution could be to search all menus for the keyboard shortcut `cmd+N` (as is done in [KSheet](/Spoons/KSheet.spoon/init.lua)).

 ### [MacZoom](/Functions/MacZoom.lua)